brakhane/Orisa/orisa-web/privacy.md

 %
 % last updated 2019-12-18

+**The following privacy policy applies to users that have registered their account to Orisa via `!ow register`.
+Orisa generally does not store data of unregistered users, except some data that might be written to log files for debugging purposes, see the second paragraph for details.**

 # What personal data does Orisa collect, and how is it used?

 * **Your Discord ID and your BattleTags that you register with Orisa**